nirmeen-sallam/senior-frontend-task/README.md

   }
 }
 ```
-The chat rooms have the same format regardless of being a directly with a person or a whole channel.
+The chat rooms have the same layout regardless of being a directly with a person or a whole channel.